nhanbernie/travelmate-ai-mobile/docs/i18n-implementation.md

 # Internationalization (i18n) Implementation

-This document describes the complete i18n implementation for the TravelMate AI mobile app using React Native, Expo, and modern 2025 best practices.
+This document describes the complete i18n implementation for the Schedoryn mobile app using React Native, Expo, and modern 2025 best practices.

 ## Overview